DataFrames - Part 1

 Key Points

-• Pandas package contains useful functions to work with dataframes.
+• Pandas package contains useful functions to work with DataFrames.

-• Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+• Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations, in Python.